knative/eventing-contrib/DEVELOPMENT.md

 ### Requirements

-You must have the core of [Knative](http://github.com/knative/serving) running on your cluster.
+You must have the core of [Knative Serving](http://github.com/knative/serving) running on your cluster.

-You must have [Knative Eventing](http://github.com/knative/serving) running on your cluster.
+You must have [Knative Eventing](http://github.com/knative/eventing) running on your cluster.

 You must have